 This course engages students in conversation about ethics in everyday life, and the values and reasoning behind different ways of approaching them.
 Throughout the semester, students research and discuss case studies in small groups.
 The instructor-assigned cases may come from personal contexts (such as friendship and family), social contexts (such as speech and representation), technological contexts (such as social media and generative artificial intelligence), or professional contexts (such as medicine or business).
 In addition, students will complete a final project on the ethics of a case that relates to their curricular or co-curricular interests.
 While exploring cases of ethics in practice, students will consider different social perspectives, different academic approaches to knowledge, different career paths, and their own values and interests.

-More than a children's toy or a means of exercise, the bicycle has had a profound impact on societies around the globe.
+impact on societies around the globe.
 In this course students will explore the evolution of the bicycle from early prototypes to modern tech marvels.
 Along the way, students will learn about bicycles' contributions to women's empowerment, their role in economic development around the world, their use in warfare, and their increasing importance in environmentally sustainable and equitable urban planning.
-Students will also explore how bicycles are part of the campus, Tacoma, and PNW communities they are joining.
-No ability to ride a bike is required!
+Students will also explore how bicycles are part of the campus and Tacoma communities they are joining.

 This course explores the definition of health from multiple perspectives including biology, economics, society, exercise, and nutrition.
 Discussions and activities will span individual experiences to the Puget Sound community and beyond via readings, self-assessment, a community-based project, and excursions around Tacoma.
 In addition, students will be introduced to campus resources focused on academic success, wellness, and working towards future goals.
 The semester-long project will have students work collaboratively on a selected topic culminating in the production of resources for the broader campus community.